The Do’s of Raising bilingual kids The Do's of Raising bilingual kids | Miss Panda Chinese

 – Stephen Krashen, linguist

-The researches show that the early years in the child’s life comprise the most intensive period for acquiring speech-language skills.
+The researches have shown that the early years in the child’s life comprise the most intensive period for acquiring speech-language skills.

-Parents will go through a similar process when we are introducing a new language to our child at an early age.
-We need to talk to them, read to them, look at books with them, sing with them, wiggle with them, play with them, and interact consistently with them in the target language.
+Parents go through a similar process when we introduce a new language to our children at an early age.
+We need to talk to them, read with them, look at books with them, sing with them, wiggle with them, play with them, and interact consistently with them in the target language.

 Input is what you “feed” the ears and eyes of your child with aural, visual, and written language resources.